Tcpcrypt: History

 The first draft of the protocol specification was published in July 2010, with reference implementations following in August.
 However, after initial meetings in IETF, proponents of the protocol failed to gain traction for standardization and the project went dormant in 2011.

 In 2013 and 2014, following Edward Snowden's Global surveillance disclosures about the NSA and agencies of other governments, IETF took a strong stance for protecting Internet users against surveillance.
 This aligns with tcpcrypt's goals of ubiquitous transparent encryption, which revived interest in standardization of the protocol.
 An official IETF mailing list was created for tcpcrypt in March 2014, followed by the formation of the TCPINC (TCP Increased Security) working group in June and a new version of the draft specification.

 Performance

 Tcpcrypt enforces TCP timestamps and adds its own TCP options to each data packet, amounting to 36 bytes per packet compared to plain TCP.
 With a mean observed packet size for TCP packets of 471 bytes, this can lead to an overhead of 8% of useful bandwidth.
-This 36 bytes overhead may not be an issue for internet connections faster than 64kbs, but can be an issue for dial up internet users.
+This 36 bytes overhead may not be an issue for internet connections faster than 64kbs but it can be an issue for dial-up internet users.

 Compared to TLS/SSL, tcpcrypt is designed to have a lower performance impact.
 In part this is because tcpcrypt does not have built-in authentication, which can be implemented by the application itself.
-Cryptography primitives are used in such a way to reduce load on the server side, because a single server usually has to provide services for far more clients than reverse.
+Cryptography primitives are used in such a way to reduce load on the server side, because a single server usually has to provide services for far more clients than the reverse.